BunsDev/iMO/README.md

 `deux` (2x APR) payment is an extra option to treat
 the `work` as [vice versa](https://www.instagram.com/p/CnPsieFKzRQ/), or `clutch` as slow option:
-pro-rated price, provided continuous 2x payment.
+pro-rated price, provided continuous 2x payment...

 The yield embedded in discounts for QD is used
 partially for paying APR...while profitable trades
-(`fold` in active management) also capture gains
+(`fold` by active management) can capture gains
+away from *j'ai la flemme*  (passively managed QD).
+3 Tibetan humors. `wind` is hielo bile, `carry` is 🩸